hashicorp/design-system/website/docs/components/modal/partials/guidelines/guidelines.md

 - functions for creating, editing, or updating objects.
 - simple requests of information from the user.
-- quick confirmations of actions taken by the user.
+- Quick confirmations of actions taken by the user.

 <Hds::Modal @size="medium" @color="neutral" open as |M|>
   <M.Header>